 - Alabama’s homebuying process is similar to other states where a closing agent (who is usually an attorney or representative from a title company) is used to consummate the transaction and prepare all the closing documents.

-- In Alabama, buyer and seller often consummate the transaction at the same closing (or 'settlement') table.
+- In Alabama, buyers and sellers often consummate the transaction at the same closing (or ‘settlement’) table.

 - Alabama has its own environmental features that influence which inspections get performed, such as a termite inspection (a.k.a. wood infestation report).
 Termite service contracts are also common in Alabama as in other areas of the southern United States.

 These are the initial tasks once a buyer is in contract, and are most often done in parallel to Part 2: The mortgage process: